AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/core-concepts.md

 * The PXE and the Public VM cannot directly communicate with each other
 * Private transactions in the PXE are executed first, followed by public transactions

-You can call a public transaction from a private transaction by using this:
+You can call a public function from a private function by using this:

-TODO include code
+#include_code call_public_function yarn-project/noir-contracts/src/contracts/card_game_contract/src/main.nr rust

-You cannot call a private transaction from a public transaction, but you can use an append-only merkle tree to save messages from a public function call.
-These can later be executed by a private function.
+You cannot call a private function from a public function, but you can use a slow updates tree to read and write to public state from a private function.

-TODO include code if we have anything

 ### Data types

 Private state works with UTXOs, or what we call notes.
 To keep things private, everything is stored in an append-only UTXO tree, and a nullifier is created when notes are spent.

-TODO diagram maybe

 Public state works similarly to other chains like Ethereum, behaving more like a public ledger.